BshoterJ/dog_breed_retrival/README.md

 The detail experiments and usage can be found in my website: https://bshoterj.github.io/2019/01/20/dog-retrival/

-or my group member's github: https://github.com/INFINITSY/dog_test
+or visit my group member's github: https://github.com/INFINITSY/dog_test

 ## Requirements